Applying for Admission to Baldwin Wallace University

 First-Time Undergraduate Students

 Admission to the University is offered on a selective basis.
-To be considered for admission, candidates must submit an application and fee (unless applying online), official high school or GED transcripts, results of the ACT or SAT examination or a graded writing sample in lieu of standardized testing if a student has a cumulative high school grade point average of 3.0 or above, a personal essay, and a summary of school and community activities.
-A teacher recommendation is optional.
+To be considered for admission, candidates must submit an application at http://www.bw.edu/admission/apply/, official high school or GED transcripts, a personal essay, and a summary of school and community activities.
+A teacher recommendation is optional, as are ACT/SAT standardized test scores.
 BW requires that applicants have earned either a diploma from an accredited high school or the GED Certificate prior to enrolling at the University.
 Students who have been home schooled should consult with the Office of Admission.

-While not required, an admission interview, copy of a resume, written personal statement, and list of training workshops and seminars are examples of additional information that may be useful for the Admission Committee during the admission process.
+While not required, an admission interview, copy of a resume, ACT/SAT standardized test scores, written personal statement, and list of training workshops and seminars are examples of additional information that may be useful for the Admission Committee during the admission process.